CMWRC Outreach and Interfaith Activities

 Members of CMWRC serve on the Howard County Board of Education Elementary Social Studies Advisory Board whose scope includes both educational reforms and anti-bullying initiatives.

 Howard and Montgomery county school board hearings had participation from several Hindu members of the region, including CMWRC members, advocating for declaring Diwali festival a holiday.
 These efforts gave desired result in Howard County.

-Most recent training conducted at Chinmaya Mission Washington Regional Center was on October 26, 2017 [picture].
+Most recent training conducted at Chinmaya Mission Washington Regional Center in the last one year were on October 26,2017 and Feb 15, 2018 [picture].